Tranquility2/python-design-patterns/docs/behavioral_design_patterns/state.md

-# **State design pattern**

 Adapting with Every Change

-> In essence, the State design pattern allows your code to be like a chameleon, seamlessly blending in with the ever-changing conditions, adapting its behavior with each shift in its internal state.
+> In essence, the State Design Pattern allows your code to be like a chameleon, seamlessly blending in with the ever-changing conditions, adapting its behavior with each shift in its internal state.
 This promotes clarity, maintainability, and flexibility, making your program a master of adaptability.

+---

 ## Workflow